photo by: seelensturm

-Onigiri is a Japanese rice ball.
+Onigiri Recipe is a Japanese rice ball.
 It is a popular snack food in Japan that can be found almost anywhere.
 Typically, it’s filled with things like salmon, pickled plum, cod roe, but you can pretty much put whatever you want inside.
 The Korean version of onigiri is called Samgak Kimbap and usually has kimchi or tuna inside.
-No matter what you like, I can guarantee that these are very easy to make and are a delicious alternative to sandwiches.
-I love the portability of onigiri.
+No matter what you like, we can guarantee that these are very easy to make and are a delicious alternative to sandwiches.
+You will love the portability of onigiri.
 They are great for taking on hikes or picnics.
 So let’s go over what we will need…

 - some freshly steamed rice, Japanese short grain

 - sweet shiitake (shiitake simmered in our soup base from the Chicken Udon recipe)